 Rice is grown on every continent on earth, except Antarctica.

 The Australian rice industry is a world leader in production efficiency, water use efficiency and environmental sustainability.
-Australia has been growing rice for over 100 years and have established a vibrant and efficient industry incorporating years of Australian expertise and know how.
+Rice has been grown in Australia for over 100 years which has resulted in the establishment of a vibrant and efficient industry incorporating years of expertise and know how.

 In Australia, we specialise in medium grain rice - a niche variety of rice only grown in a handful of countries.
-The Riverina's climate and heavy soils are uniquely suited to the production of high quality Japonica medium grain rice which is highly sought after in international markets, including the Middle East, Japan and the Pacific where this Australian grown product is recognised for its quality.
+The Riverina's climate and heavy soils are uniquely suited to the production of high quality Japonica medium grain rice which is highly sought after in international markets, including the Middle East and Japan where this Australian grown product is recognised for its quality.

-Our rice growers follow management guidelines that have been developed and shared over the 100 year history of growing rice in Australia.
-Monitoring water use and understanding which soils are best suited to growing rice is just some of the expertise that Aussie rice growers use to minimise seepage and maximise protection for their land.
+Our rice growers follow management guidelines that have been developed in conjunction with the NSW Department of Primary Industries.
+Monitoring water use and understanding which soils are best suited to growing rice is just some of the expertise that Australian rice growers use to minimise seepage and maximise protection for their land.
 In addition, many rice farmers directly sow a winter cereal crop, such as wheat or barley, into the rice paddock after it has been harvested, taking advantage of the remaining soil moisture to grow another crop.

 Many farmers are also using shorter season varieties like Viand, developed in partnership with our world renowned research facility (RRAPL).
-Due to our modern irrigation layout and the use of technology many farmers practice the alternate wetting and drying irrigation technique proven around the world to decrease water use and GHG emissions
+Shorter season varieties have been developed to maximise water use efficiency.
+Due to our modern irrigation layouts and the use of modern technology including the direct drilling sowing method, many farmers practice the alternate wetting and drying irrigation technique proven around the world to decrease water use and GHG emissions.

 Should rice be grown in Australia given water scarcity?